Canonical bases for tensor products and super Kazhdan-Lusztig theory: Introduction

 \section{Introduction}

-This paper is intended to supplement the two earlier papers \cite{BW13, BW18} of the first two authors on canonical bases arising from quantum symmetric pairs (QSP) and applications to super Kazhdan-Lusztig theory; it extends some principal results therein to proper generalities.
+Following Lusztig \cite{Lu94}, we shall refer to $(M, \B)$, which consists of a $\U$-module $M$ and its canonical basis $\B$, as a based $\U$-module, where $\U$ is a Drinfeld-Jimbo quantum group of finite type.
+Examples of such based $\U$-modules include any finite-dimensional simple $\U$-module or a tensor product of several such simple $\U$-modules.
+The canonical basis on a tensor product of several finite-dimensional simple $\U$-modules was constructed by Lusztig \cite{Lu92}, and it has found applications to the Kazhdan-Lusztig theory for general linear Lie superalgebra $\mathfrak{gl}(m|n)$ of type A \cite{Br03, CLW15}.

-As a generalization of the works of Lusztig and Kashiwara, a theory of canonical basis arising from a QSP $(\U, \Ui)$ of finite type is systematically developed in \cite{BW18}.
-For any finite-dimensional based $\U$-module $(M, \B)$ \`a la Lusztig \cite[\S27]{Lu94}, we constructed in \cite[Theorem 5.7]{BW18} a new bar involution $\ipsi$ on $M$ and a $\ipsi$-invariant basis $\B^\imath$ of $M$ such that $(M, \B^\imath)$ forms a based $\Ui$-module.
-Examples of such based $\U$-modules (and hence based $\Ui$-modules) include any finite-dimensional simple $\U$-module or a tensor product of several such simple $\U$-modules.
+As a generalization of canonical bases for quantum groups, a theory of canonical basis arising from quantum symmetric pairs (QSP, for short) $(\U, \Ui)$ of finite type is systematically developed in \cite{BW18b}.
+For any finite-dimensional based $\U$-module $(M, \B)$, a new bar involution $\ipsi$ on $M$ was formulated and a $\ipsi$-invariant basis $\B^\imath$ of $M$ (called an $\imath$-canonical basis for $M$) was constructed (see \cite[Theorem 5.7]{BW18b}), which satisfies some specific properties when expanded with respect to $\B$; we shall call $(M, \B^\imath)$ a based $\Ui$-module.

+The first examples of based $\Ui$-modules were constructed in \cite{BW18a} for quasi-split QSP $(\U, \Ui)$ of type AIII.
+The $\imath$canonical basis on a tensor product of $\U$-modules was used to formulate a Kazhdan-Lusztig theory on the full BGG category for ortho-symplectic Lie superalgebra of type B \cite{BW18a} (for type D see \cite{Bao17}); also see \cite{CLW11} on some parabolic BGG category via a super duality approach.

+This paper is intended to supplement the two earlier papers \cite{BW18a, BW18b} of the first two authors on canonical bases arising from quantum symmetric pairs and applications to super Kazhdan-Lusztig theory; it extends two principal results on $\imath$-canonical basis and super Kazhdan-Lusztig theory therein to full generalities.